 The provisions of the law are not exhaustive.
 There may be cases and circumstances which are not covered by its express provisions.

-The law being rigid in its application, making no allowance for special circumstances.
+The law is rigid in its application, making no allowance for special circumstances.
 It causes great hardship and injustice in cases that are not provided for.
 But, if we are to have a general rule at all, we must be content to pay this price.

 For example, authoritative precedents that are binding decisions of superior courts cannot be substituted.
 Because of this rigidity, the law is to be applied without any relaxation for special circumstances and without giving any attention to the positive or negative aspects of the case.